 Test scores in our elementary and secondary schools this year were up dramatically over last year.
-This is strong evidence that we've been doing something right, and our teachers and administrators should be thanked for their good work.
+This is strong evidence that we've been doing something right, and I want to thank you for your good work.

 Those test scores are incredible, given where we've been; but I know we have always had a shared confidence in our children and the Godgiven talents within each of them.

-A Princeton Review report ranking the states based on their testing programs for schools was released last month, and the report shows a new Mississippi.
+A Princeton Review report ranking the states based on their testing programs for schools was released in July, and the report shows a new Mississippi.
 Where were we in the national ranking?
 We weren't 50th.
 We weren't 49th.
 We weren't 40th, or 30th, or 20th.
 We weren't even ranked 10th.

-Mississippi ranked $6^{th}$ in the nation.
+Mississippi ranked 6th in the nation.
 Sixth.

 All of the work we're doing in education lays the foundation for what we're doing to build our state, to create new jobs and expand industry.
 Don't think that when a company looks at moving to Mississippi the only thing they care about is our investment in them.
 They're also looking at our investment in ourselves.
 The moral of this story is simple.
 Quality education means quality jobs.
 We all win with a well-educated workforce.

 Our commitment is focused, but its aim is broad.
 By investing in education today, we are looking for the dividends that will come in the form of jobs and business.